eliranwong/wsl2/bible_apps/desktop.md

 > uba

+# Change default font

+Change the 2nd line of ~/UniqueBible/htmlResources/theText.css, from

+> /* font-family: 'Calibri'; */

+to:

+> font-family: 'Calibri';

+If you prefer a font other than 'Calibri', simply replace it with your favourite font.

 # Shared marvelData folder in Windows Drive C [optional]

 You can install a copy in Windows drive C and a copy in WSL2.